-If breastfeeding and chocolate are on your list of favorite things, I have some good news for you!
+If breastfeeding and chocolate are on your list of favorite things, I have some good news!

-It’s the caffeine in chocolate that most people are worried about, not really the sugar.
-If you are going to eat chocolate, it is best not to consume too many other caffeinated products such as coffee, tea or soft drinks.
+Most people are worried about the caffeine in chocolate, not the sugar.
+If you are going to eat chocolate, it is best not to consume too many other caffeinated products such as coffee, tea, or soft drinks.

 Some Good News for Chocolate Lovers

-The substance Theobromine has been found to be the primary substance that causes severe symptoms, and especially gas in babies.
+Theobromine is the primary substance that causes severe symptoms, especially gas in babies.
 White chocolate contains tiny amounts of Theobromine, reducing the risk of it affecting your baby.
 So, if you have found that chocolate is a no-no for your baby, maybe you should try white chocolate and see if your baby still reacts the same way.
-(That's if you like white chocolate of course)
+(That's if you like white chocolate, of course)